mpv-player/mpv/DOCS/man/input.rst

     The encoder names (``driver`` entries) can be passed to ``--ovc`` and ``--oac`` (without the ``lavc:`` prefix required by ``--vd`` and ``--ad``).

+``demuxer-lavf-list``
+    List of available libavformat demuxers' names.
+This can be used to check for support for a specific format or use with ``--demuxer-lavf-format``.

 ``mpv-version``
     Return the mpv version/copyright string.
 Depending on how the binary was built, it might contain either a release version, or just a git hash.